 We, the representative members of the Fraternity Community of The University of Alabama-Tuscaloosa, believing that the social Greek Letter fraternity is an inherent part of the University community, do establish this constitution.
 We hereby grant delegates to the Interfraternity Council such powers and responsibilities as are necessary to serve the following ends:

 To create, maintain, and perpetuate better relationships among the menís social fraternities and their respective members.
 To foster and perpetuate the best interest of the University of Alabama and its Greek Community.

 The Interfraternity Council (IFC) serves as the governing body of the fraternities at The University of Alabama.
-There are currently 32 IFC fraternities at the Capstone.
+There are currently 33 IFC fraternities at the Capstone.
 For more than 150 years, fraternities have excelled in academics, leadership, athletics, and service.
 The University of Alabama is known for its strong Greek system and commitment to excellence.
 The IFC serves its members by sponsoring several enriching programs throughout the year.
-IFC constantly works with the Panhellenic Association and National Pan-Hellenic Council to further strengthen and support the UA Greek community's values and vision.
+IFC constantly works with the Panhellenic Association, National Pan-Hellenic Council, and United Greek Council to further strengthen and support the UA Greek community's values and vision.

 Alabama Interfraternity Council: Circa 1940